 At the start of the school year, classes will negotiate and agree a number of rules as part of a class charter or code of conduct, in order to promote a positive and safe learning environment.
-This is linked to our British Values work in school: The rule of Law.
 All rules will be clearly displayed in the classroom and referred to regularly.